Work with variables

 Set a variable

-Typically you use a Question node to save user input to a variable.
-There might be situations where you want to set the value yourself, however.
+Typically you use a Question node to store user input in a variable.
+There might be situations where you want to set the value of a variable yourself, however.
 In those cases, use a Set Variable Value node.

 1. Select Add node (+) to add a node, and then select Variable management > Set a variable value.